Skip to main content

 mike-deyhle.jpg

-Dr. Deyhle is an Assistant Professor of Exercise Sciences in the department of Health, Exercise & Sports Sciences at the University of New Mexico.
 Dr. Deyhle earned his PhD from Brigham Young University in Provo Utah, where he studied inflammation and immune cell responses to exercise-induced skeletal muscle damage and adaptation.
-As a Post-Doctoral Fellow at the University of Florida Myology Institute, Dr. Deyhle studied the initiating mechanisms of cancer-induced skeletal muscle atrophy (cancer cachexia), with a focus on the role of innate immune cells and chemokine/cytokine signaling in the development of cancer cachexia.
-Broadly speaking, Dr. Deyhle’s research interest is in understating the role of the immune system and inflammation in skeletal adaptation to exercise, and in muscle atrophy associated with cancer.
+As a Post-Doctoral Fellow at the University of Florida Myology Institute, Dr. Deyhle studied the cellular and molecular mechanisms of cancer-induced skeletal muscle atrophy (cancer cachexia), with a focus on the role of innate immune cells and chemokine/cytokines.
+Dr. Deyhle’s current research focuses on the role of immunological factors and inflammation in exercise responses and in skeletal muscle pathology associated with cancer and other conditions.